arup-group/osmox/README.md

   --help            Show this message and exit.
 ```

 Configs are described below.
-The `<INPUT_PATH>` should point to an OSM map dataset (`osm`(xml) and `osm.pbf` are supported).
+The `<INPUT_PATH>` should point to an OSM map dataset (`osm.xml` and `osm.pbf` are supported).
 The `<OUTPUT_PATH>` should point to an exiting or new output directory.

 ## Options

 The most common option you will need to use is `crs`.
-The default CRS is British National Grid (BNG, or EPSG:27700), so if you are working outside the UK, you should adjust this accordingly.
+The default CRS is British National Grid (BNG, or EPSG:27700), so if you are working outside the UK you should adjust this accordingly.
 Specifying a relevant CRS for your data is important if you would like to extract sensible units of measurement for distances and areas.
 If this isn't a concern, you can specify CRS as WGS-84 (`-crs epsg:4326`).

 OSMOX will return multi-use objects where applicable.
 For example, a building that contains both a restaurant and a shop can be labelled with `activities: "eating,shopping"`.
-This can make simple mapping of outputs quite complex, as there are many possible versions of combined use.
+This can make simple mapping of outputs quite complex, as there are many possible combinations of joined use.
 To work around this problem, the optionional flag `-s` or `--single_use` may be set to instead output unique objects for each activity.
 For example, for the above case, extracting two identical buildings, one with `activity: "eating"` and the other with `activity: "shopping"`.

 ## Configs